-It was several months between qualifying and starting on the cruise ship but in the end I only managed about 6 weeks before getting severe RSI-type injuries in my wrists (I was never formally diagnosed but the intense pain and discomfort I experienced was proof enough for me that something was badly wrong).
+It was several months between qualifying and starting on the cruise ship but in the end I only managed about 6 weeks before getting severe RSI-type injuries in my wrists.
+I was never formally diagnosed but the intense pain and discomfort I experienced was proof enough for me that something was badly wrong.
 Before I’d started that job I had looked for some “injury prevention” tools and, ironically, had found Gerry’s first book (The Principles & Practice of NO HANDS Massage) but opted for a different one – because it was a couple of quid cheaper.
+Eek!
 Not my wisest moment, but c’est la vie.
 Said book did nothing to prevent my injury and rather than wait to be medically disembarked (which I had already seen happen to several colleagues, even in the short time I was there) I took the decision to break my contract and pay for my own flight home.
-My health and the very fabric of my body was worth so much more to me than anything that particular employment could offer me.
+My health and the very fabric of my body was, and is, worth so much more to me than anything that particular employment could offer me.

 It was 9 months after returning from my “injury cruise” that I attended TRANSFORMING TOUCH and I confess, I really struggled on day one.
-I just didn’t really get it.
-That said, having paid my money and feeling like there was something there I came back for day two and after a hard going morning it all slotted into place around lunchtime and that was it – I was hooked.
+I just didn’t get it.
+That said, having paid my money and feeling like there was something there I came back for day two and after a hard going morning it all slotted into place around lunchtime.
+And that was it – I was hooked.

 I progressed through the levels of training as swiftly as time would allow – my initial concerns that I would struggle with the courses (as someone without a large Massage practice) were totally unfounded.
-The NO HANDS way of teaching meant I felt totally confident using what I’d learnt at the end of the course – each stroke I’d seen, felt, and done several times and had the support of the trainers when I was struggling with anything.
+The NO HANDS way of teaching meant I felt totally confident using what I’d learnt at the end of the course.
+For each stroke I’d seen it, felt it, done it repeatedly and had the support of the trainers when I was struggling with any aspect.
 Funnily enough, the one stroke that Gerry gave me some direct feedback on remains one of my favourite strokes and one I feel total confidence with.

 I feel so privileged to have been part of the 2010 cohort – 7 of us began the exam process, 6 got to the second stage and in total four of us became Masters that momentous July.
 Having the support of others going through the same process was so important to me – I had been a “buddy” for people going through the exam process before, but having exam-process peers as my support felt simply amazing, they really understood exactly what was going on for me!